 ✘ NOT permitted for use on planes

 Several years ago the kind folks at Safe Ride 4 Kids sent us a Ride Safer Delight travel vest to review, and it hasn’t left our travel kit since.
 The Ride Safer travel vest (“Delight” has been dropped with the latest Ride Safer travel vest Gen 5 release) is completely different than the travel car seats above.
+It’s the lightest carseat alternative for kids who aren’t ready to booster yet.
 You can read my in-depth review here to see all the details.

 You could say that the Ride Safer travel vest is sort of in between a booster seat and a traditional forward-facing car seat.
 It relies on the car’s seat belt to handle most of the restraint, but also has an optional-but-please-use-it-always top tether that minimizes head movement in an accident and keeps your child in the correct position even if they fall asleep (or drop a toy).

 The Ride Safer Gen 5 is rated for kids beginning at 3 years old and 30lbs, but honestly we felt that the fit was better starting at 3.5 or even 4 years old and other parents agree with us.
 It’s also best to wait until your child is mature enough not to try to unbuckle the seatbelt.

 Fortunately size small should last most kids until 6 or even 7 thanks to the adjustable shoulder strap length.
 It also comes in large and XL sizes to accommodate kids who are older or bigger but still not quite mature enough for a booster seat.
 Because there’s no side impact protection, it’s a good idea to put your Ride Safer in the middle seat if it has a top tether available.